leanupjs/leanup/cli/core/README.md

 - following the generic instead of the influenced way
 - keep the dependencies always up to date

-## Arguments

-The arguments for and against this concept are documented here:

-### Pro

-- select only one pure and popular tool for each use case (e.g. bundling, unit-test)
-- there are extensible configuration files for each tool
-- the CLI bundles all the necessary tools in a portable/scalable way
-- the risk to get vulnerabilites in dependencies is lower

-### Contra

-> - please give feedback
-> - please show us your perspective

 ## Demo

 There are some working examples: